Music Program Entry Requirements

 Step One: Repertoire List

-Compile a list of repertoire you have studied organized by the composer/arranger’s last name and attach to the Music Degree Application (see Step 4).
+Compile a list of repertoire you have studied in the last 2-4 years (sacred and classical).
+The list should be organized by the composer/arranger’s last name and attach to the Music Degree Application (see Step 4).

 Step Two: Letters of Recommendation